KobayashiComputing/DailyDues/dev_diary.md

 Based on the 'Layouts' post, I plan to use the layout for 'Applications with Internal Modules,' which may be overkill for this app, but should be good practice for building a good habit.

 Modified directory structure and layout and added 'bin', 'docs', and 'tests' directories i preparation for ramping up development.
 Renamed 'test_and_learn' directory to 'try_and_learn' to avoid confusion with 'tests' directory.

+I need to delve into the 'Python Modules and Packages' article on [RealPython.com](https://realpython.com/python-modules-packages/).